kimono-koans/dano/README.md

 ## Why can't I do that everywhere?

 The question is -- why don't we have this functionality for video and other media streams?
 The answer is, of course, we do, (because `ffmpeg` is incredible!) we just never use it.
-My new CLI app, `dano`, aims to make what ffmpeg provides easy to use.
+My new CLI app, `dano`, aims to make what ffmpeg provides easier to use.

-So, when I ask whether a media stream has the same checksum as when I originally wrote it to disk, `dano` tells me whether the checksum matches:
+So -- when I ask whether a media stream has the same checksum as when I originally wrote it to disk, `dano` tells me whether the checksum matches:

 ```bash
 % dano -w 'Sample.mkv'